-Students potentially interested in pursuing a dual degree program are encouraged to identify themselves to the Dual Degree Program Coordinator, Professor John Essick, (503) 517-7841, early in their Reed careers in order to be in a position to receive information about campus visits, career advising seminars, and the like.
+Students potentially interested in pursuing a dual degree program are encouraged to identify themselves to the Dual Degree Program Coordinator, Professor Noah Charles, (503) 517-5031, early in their Reed careers in order to be in a position to receive information about campus visits, career advising seminars, and the like.

-Because the question of whether to become a licensed engineer is one that needs to be considered at some point by every prospective engineer, here is a link to a document describing the engineering license provided by Columbia University (April 11, 1995) that addresses the issue.
+Because the question of whether to become a licensed engineer is one that needs to be considered at some point by every prospective engineer, here is a description of the engineering license provided by Columbia University (April 11, 1995) that addresses the issue:

 A license to practice engineering is a critical document for many engineers in professional work.
 The engineer in a position of responsibility in the practice of engineering is often required to prepare engineering reports and/or plans.
 For such documents to be useful, they must be signed by a licensed engineer.
 Unlicensed engineers who sign an official report or engineering plan will be subject to fine and censure.